 - Objective 1a.
 The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%. - Objective 1b.
 70% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation. - Objective 1c.
 60% of program graduates are admitted to a supervised practice program within 12 months of graduation. - Objective 1d.
-The mean rating of survey responses from employer and supervised practice program directors for outcomes related to application of knowledge will be ≥3.0 on a scale of 1-5 with 5 being excellent. - Objective 1e.
-At least 80% of students who apply and are accepted into the Dietetics Program will complete the program within 3 years (150% of program length).
+At least 80% of survey responses from employers of graduates regarding their satisfaction with the graduate's preparedness to apply knowledge and skills will be 3 or greater on a scale of 1-5, with 5 being excellent. - Objective 1e.
+At least 80% of survey responses from supervised practice program directors regarding satisfaction of the intern's preparedness for supervised practice will be 3 or greater on a scale of 1-5, with 5 being excellent. - Objective 1f.
+At least 80% of program students complete program/degree requirements within 3 years (150% of program length).